marcelmilosz/myBlog-NextJs-React-MongoDb/README.md

 - Using markdown files and showing them on screen!
 - Configuring _app and _document files
 - Storing files in correct folders
+- RWD so this blog will be pretty on mobile and tablet
+- SCSS, mixins

 This project can be a template for your own blog, only thing you have to provide is .md files and images in 'posts' folders!

-On this blog we have:
+This blog includes:

 # Hero and featured post page
 ![Zrzut ekranu 2023-02-26 o 16 04 19](https://user-images.githubusercontent.com/61027817/221418875-46aa0446-595a-4e6a-acc8-9235073401b6.png)